 This certificate program is a special course of study in gerontology that compliments graduate degree programs in various departments and colleges throughout the University.
+There is a combined graduate certificate program with Kent State University.
+Combined, the two universities offer a diverse range of graduate courses with aging-related content and join faculty that are nationally and internationally recognized scholars in gerontology.
 The graduate certificate is to be received with either a master's or doctoral degree.
 Individuals who already hold a graduate degree may also pursue the certificate.
 The program represents a concentration involving current knowledge and research in gerontology.
 It adds another dimension to the knowledge and skills a student is able to offer in the many professions that are becoming specialized in research and service to adults and older adults.
-This course of study coordinates multidisciplinary training of personnel in adult development and aging and helps to meet the critical shortage of trained individuals in the field of gerontology
+This course of study coordinates multidisciplinary training of personnel in adult development and aging and helps to meet the critical shortage of trained individuals in the field of gerontology.

-The undergraduate and graduate curriculum committees of the Institute for Life-Span Development and Gerontology will oversee this certificate program and certify, through the director of the Institute, that all requirements of the certificate have been completed.
+The undergraduate and graduate curriculum committees of the Institute for Life-Span Development and Gerontology will oversee this certificate program and certify, through the director of the Institute, that all requirements of the certificate have

-B.S./M.D. students may complete Practicum/Internship and electives from courses available from the Institute or the Office of Geriatric Medicine and Gerontology, NEOUCOM
+B.S./M.D. students may complete Practicum/Internship and electives from courses available from the Institute or the Office of Geriatric Medicine and Gerontology, NEOUCOM.